My husband joined a gym.

 Then the clincher.
 Looking at Terry, then at me, the admonition came: "Luann, you should join the gym!"

 But when my Popeye told me I needed to lose fifteen pounds, well, that didn't set too nicely with me either.
 I have never looked like Olive Oil, nor do I believe I ever could.
 So as the winter months went by and the commentaries continued, I went from irritation to resentment.
 I started to secretly stew about things, other than the gym issue.
-10 Tips For Losing Weight As A Couple
+Breakup With Brunch!
+10 Easy Ways To Lose Weight As A Couple

 I started to resent that my job is housed in a building with no windows.(It was built in the 1970s during the energy crisis.)
 I rarely see the light of day.
 My husband, on the other hand, has flexibility in his schedule as his own boss.
 I have a usual schedule of ten-hour work days.
 So how can I possibly find time or energy to join a gym?
 Early morning workouts are out of the question, and then finding time after work is difficult.
 One, I am exhausted, and two, I have household chores to attend.
 I was suffering from the working woman's dilemma and saw no way out.